 Whenever God is upset, He faces a mankind that doesn’t pay any attention to Him at all, a mankind that follows Him and claims to love Him but completely neglects His feelings.
 How can His heart not hurt?
 In God’s management work, He sincerely carries out His work on and speaks to each person, and faces them without reservation or concealment, but conversely, every person who follows Him is closed off toward Him, and no one is willing to actively get closer to Him, understand His heart, or pay attention to His feelings.
 Even those who want to become God’s confidants don’t want to get close to Him, to be considerate toward His heart, or try to understand Him.
 When God is joyful and happy, there is no one to share His happiness.
 When God is misunderstood by people, there is no one to comfort His wounded heart.
 When His heart is hurting, there is not a single person willing to listen to Him confide in them.
 Through these thousands of years of God’s management work, there is no one who understands God’s emotions, nor anyone who comprehends or appreciates them, let alone anyone who could stand alongside God to share in His joys and sorrows.
 God is lonely.
 He is lonely!
 God is lonely not just because corrupted mankind opposes Him, but more because those who pursue to be spiritual, those who seek to know God and understand Him, and even those who are willing to devote their entire lives to Him, also don’t know His thoughts and don’t understand His disposition and His emotions.

-At the end of Noah’s story, we saw God use an unusual method to express His feelings at the time.
+At the end of Noah’s story, we see that God used an unusual method to express His feelings at the time.
 This method is very special, and that’s to make a covenant with man.
-It is a method that declares the end to God’s use of floods to destroy the world.
+It is a method that declares the end to God’s use of a flood to destroy the world.
 From the outside, making a covenant seems like a very ordinary thing.
 It is nothing more than using words to bind both parties from infringing acts, so as to help achieve the purpose of protecting the interests of both sides.
 In form, it is a very ordinary thing, but from the motivations behind and meaning of God doing this thing, it is a true revelation of God’s disposition and state of mind.
 If you just put these words aside and ignore them, if I never tell you the truth of things, then humanity will really never know God’s thinking.
 Perhaps in your imagination God is smiling when He makes this covenant, or perhaps His expression is serious, but regardless of what the most common type of expression God has in people’s imaginations, no one can see God’s heart or His pain, let alone His loneliness.
 No one can make God trust them or be worthy of God’s trust, or be someone He can express His thoughts or confide His pain to.
 That is why God had no choice but to do such a thing.
 On the surface, God did an easy thing to farewell the previous humanity, settling the past and drawing a perfect conclusion to His destruction of the world by flood.
 However, God had buried the pain from this moment deep inside His heart.
 At a time when God did not have anyone to confide in, He made a covenant with mankind, telling them that He would not destroy the world by flood again.
 When the rainbow appears it is to remind people that such a thing had once happened, to warn them not to do evil things.
 Even in such a painful state, God did not forget about mankind and still showed so much concern for them.
 Is this not God’s love and unselfishness?
 But what do people think of when they are suffering?
 Isn’t this the time they need God the most?
 At times like this, people always drag God over so God can comfort them.
 No matter when, God will never let people down, and He will always let people walk out of their predicaments and live in the light.
 Although God so supplies mankind, in man’s heart God is none other than just a reassurance pill, a comfort tonic.
 When God is suffering, when His heart is wounded, having a created being or any person keep Him company or comfort Him is undoubtedly just an extravagant wish for God.
 Man never pays attention to God’s feelings, so God never asks nor expects there to be someone who can comfort Him.
 He merely uses His own methods to express His mood.
 People don’t think it is a big deal for God to go through some suffering, but only when you truly try to understand God, when you can genuinely appreciate God’s earnest intentions in everything He does, can you feel God’s greatness and His selflessness.
 Even though God made a covenant with mankind using the rainbow, He never told anyone why He did this, why He established this covenant, meaning He never told anybody His real thoughts.
 This is because there is no one who can comprehend the depth of the love God has for the mankind He created with His own hands, and there is also no one who can appreciate just how much pain His heart suffered when He destroyed humanity.
 Therefore, even if He tells people how He feels, they cannot undertake this trust.
 Despite being in pain, He still goes on with the next step of His work.
 God always gives His best side and the best things to mankind while quietly bearing all the suffering Himself.
 God never openly discloses these sufferings.
 Instead, He endures them and waits in silence.
-God’s endurance is not cold, numb, or helpless, nor is it a sign of weakness, but it is that God’s love and essence has always been selfless.
+God’s endurance is not cold, numb, or helpless, nor is it a sign of weakness.
+It is that God’s love and essence has always been selfless.
 This is a natural revelation of His essence and disposition, and a genuine embodiment of God’s identity as the true Creator.

 Having said that, some people might misinterpret what I mean.
 Was describing God’s feelings in such detail, with so much sensationalism, intended to make people feel sorry for God?
 Was there such an intention?
 (No!)
 The only purpose of Me saying these things is to make you know God better, to understand every part of Him, understand His emotions, to appreciate that God’s essence and disposition are, concretely and bit by bit, expressed through His work, as opposed to depicted through man’s empty words, their letters and doctrines, or their imaginations.
 That is to say, God and God’s essence actually exist—they are not paintings, not imagined, not constructed by man, and certainly not fabricated by them.
 Do you recognize this now?
 If you do recognize it, then My words today have achieved their goal.

 We discussed three topics today.
 I trust everyone has gained a lot from the fellowship about these three topics.
 I can say definitively that, through these three topics, the thoughts of God I described or the disposition and essence of God I mentioned have flipped people’s ideas and understanding of God, even overturned everyone’s belief toward God, and moreover, overturned the image of the God admired by everyone in their hearts.
-No matter what, I hope what you’ve learned about God’s disposition in these three passages of the Bible is beneficial to you, and I hope after you return you will try to ponder it more.
+No matter what, I hope what you’ve learned about God’s disposition in these two parts of the Bible is beneficial to you, and I hope after you return you will try to ponder it more.
 Today’s meeting concludes here.
 Goodbye!

 May 18, 2014